sentenz/convention/about/unit-testing-frameworks.md

   > A suite of unit tests can run it iteratively to ensure that everything [keeps working correctly](../about/software-testing.md#regression-testing) every time you add new functionality or introduce changes.

 - Document code
-  > Running, debugging, or even just reading tests can give a lot of information about how the original code works, [software testing](../about/software-testing.md) canbe used as implicit documentation.
+  > Running, debugging, or even just reading tests can give a lot of information about how the original code works, [software testing](../about/software-testing.md) can be used as implicit documentation.

 Best practices for unit testing:

 - Creating tests for all publicly exposed functions, including class constructors and operators.
 - Covering all code paths and checking both trivial and edge cases, including those with incorrect input data (see negative testing).
-- Assuring that each test works independently and does't prevent other tests from execution.
+- Assuring that each test works independently and doesn't prevent other tests from execution.
 - Organizing tests in a way that the order in which you run them doesn't affect the results.

 A single unit test is a method that checks some specific functionality and has clear pass/fail criteria.
 The generalized structure of a single test looks like this: